Joe Biden’s ‘Animal Crossing’ island was definitely made by a pro gamer

 “When [the campaign] approached me, ‘Hey, we’re doing this Animal Crossing thing, would you like to debut it,’ I thought, 'Aw man I hope this island isn’t terrible,” said KindaFunny host and former IGN journalist Greg Miller.
 “This island is way better than my island.”

-Even though “Animal Crossing” released during the early days of the pandemic, the game has remained of the year’s best sellers.
+Even though “Animal Crossing” released during the early days of the pandemic, the game has remained one of the year’s best sellers.
 Taking lessons from the last several months of “Animal Crossing” creators, Biden’s island architect makes expert use of custom decals with unique street markings, lawn signs and even a photo of young Biden in his “office,” which he shares alongside vice president nominee Kamala D. Harris.

 The stream is a departure for Miller, who has admittedly not been politically active until this year, when he decided to just come out and support Biden and Harris.
 Gary Whitta, the “Star Wars” screenwriter who’s achieved viral fame for his “Animal Crossing” and “Fall Guys” talk shows on Twitch, is also outspoken against President Trump, and joined Miller for the Biden island tour.